frazane/scoringrules/README.md

 ## Features

 - **Fast and flexible** computations of several probabilistic univariate and multivariate verification metrics
-- **Multiple engines**: scoringrules currently supports numpy, numba and JAX
+- **Multiple backends**: scoringrules supports numpy (accelerated with numba), jax and pytorch, making it useful for optimization
-- **Didactic approach** to probabilistic forecast evaluation and scoring rules
+- **Didactic approach** to probabilistic forecast evaluation and scoring rules through clear code and extensive documentation

 ## Example